Gota7/NitroStudio2/docs/specs/stream.md

 |0x28|u8[0x20]|Padding|

 ## Data Block (Magic: DATA)
 Contains the raw audio data.
-It is organized in a fashion such as this: { Block 0 Channel 0, Block 0 Channel 1, Block 1 Channel 0, Block 1 Channel 1, etc. }
+It is organized in a fashion such as this: { Block 0 Channel 0, Block 0 Channel 1, Block 1 Channel 0, Block 1 Channel 1, etc. } Each block is IMA-ADPCM encoded separately.